Dew-Research/DewLabStudio-FireMonkey-Samples/README.md

 # Dew Lab Studio FMX for RAD Studio Delphi samples.

-Sample programs showing how to use Dew Lab Studio FMX for (RAD Studio Delphi)
+Sample programs showing how to use Dew Lab Studio FMX for (RAD Studio Delphi).
+TeeChart Pro FMX trial or registered version is required (!) to rebuild the demos.
+The MtxVec Demo will build also with TeeChart version included with distribution of Deplhi.

 Dew Lab Studio contains four products.
 For each product there is a separate "main" demo project, which contains multiple examples.
 The VCL samples are in a separate repository.